UBRoboticsWorkshop/WorkShops/3_programming/index.md

 - connect the Wire, upload the code.
 (In the Example: Pin9 and Pin10 are used.
 For wires connection, plz check last workshop)
 ---

-# 4. More about Servos
+# 4. More about Servos and MX1508

 ## 4.1 Move Between 2 Points without lib
 - **Go to `File` > `New Sketch`, and copy the following code:**